 If the installation is made in an area where the temperature can be lower than 0°C for a long period, provide the drain pipe with a trace resistance to avoid it icing up.
-The trace resistance must heat not only the pipe but also the bottom of the appliance's condensate collection tank.
+The trace resistance must heat not only the pipe but also the bottom of the the outdoor unit.